Amit-GH/macaw/README.md

 + `wizard_of_oz_main.py`: A main script for Wizard of Oz experiments.

 After selecting the desired main script, open the python file and provide the required parameters.
-For example, you need to use your Bing subscription key (if using Bing), the path to Indri index (if using Indri), Telegram bot token (if using Telegram interface), etc. in order to run the `live_main.py` script.
+For example, you need to use your Bing subscription key (if using Bing), the path to Tantivy index, Telegram bot token (if using Telegram interface), etc. in order to run the `live_main.py` script.
 You can further run the favorite main script as below: